 Different areas of the emirate cost very different amounts and are more or less salubrious.
-Learn where would suit you before you commit to renting a property in Dubai on a permanent basic.
+Learn where would suit you before you commit to renting a property in Dubai on a permanent basis.

-Moving to and living in Dubai can be made easy if you plan beforehand, do your research and get essential things done on time.
+Moving to Dubai can be made easy if you plan beforehand, do your research and get essential things done on time.

 Visit Dubai and stay there for some time to get the feel of the pace, find a job before relocating, research schools and places to live, do your paperwork, plan your relocation carefully – these are basic steps of moving to Dubai that can define your success or failure.